Dainerx/parallel-distributed-computing-C/README.md

 This repoisotry contains different C implementations of algorithms done sequentially and in parallel to show the speed up, efficiency and cost for every scenario.

 Most of the programs are launched with n and p as input.

 **Where: n is the size of the input and p the number of threads to use.**

 Example, launch a program with n=10 and p=3:

 `./program 10 3`

-**Note: Some files varies the number of threads used within the code itself.**
+**Note: Some files vary the number of threads used within the code itself.**

 ## Requirements and Library